Antique and Vintage Photos by Val Erde

 Geoffrey Simpson, author of The Three Hares

+The story of how author Geoffrey Simpson, who just released "The Three Hares," got his first book published -- in his own words...
 On a gloomy January morning, the air was heavy and uninspired.
 I read an article about ancient symbols—a distraction from those about politics, rife with propaganda.
-One symbol, with three rabbits chasing one another in an infinite circle, struck a chord.
-A whirlwind flooded my conscience.
+One symbol, with three rabbits chasing one another… Continue reading My Road to Getting Published by Geoffrey Simpson

-Guest Blog Post: Six Warm Piglets by Cecilia Mary Gunther
+Six Warm Piglets by Cecilia Mary Gunther Reblog

 photo of piglets feeding